 In 2004, he joined the London office of nabCapital, the investment banking division of National Australia Bank, and assumed the role of Head of Securitisation Europe, with a mandate to establish a major structured debt player in the UK and the Eurozone.
 In nabCapital, he led the launch of "CentreStar Capital",

 a $10 billion hybrid conduit fund providing its corporate and institutional client base seeking asset finance with capital markets access and a securities arbitrage platform designed to finance highly rated ABS.

-A structured capital markets veteran with deal experience in excess of $10 billion, Tony has arranged a number of innovative transactions including the first ever securitisation of charge cards in Europe, quoted in the IFR as a "landmark deal",
+A structured capital markets veteran with deal experience in excess of $10 billion in financial services and real estate, Tony has arranged a number of innovative transactions including the first ever securitisation of charge cards in Europe, quoted in the IFR as a "landmark deal",

 Tony has an MBA from University of Southern California, Los Angeles.
 He is married and lives in West London.
 Mike Stone